OneOffTech/laravel-tus-upload/readme.md

 is performing it.

 Currently you must define the [gate](https://laravel.com/docs/5.4/authorization#writing-gates) implementation.
-You do it in the `boot` method in the `AuthServiceProvider` class, like the next code block
+The suggested location where the Gate can be defined is it in the `boot` method of the `AuthServiceProvider` class:

 ```php
 /**